 If you want to wash your car without water, here I will explain precisely what you will need and how to do all the steps to make your car spotless again.

-- A couple of clean and soft auto-detailing microfiber towels
+- A couple of clean and soft microfiber cloths.

 Use a waterless car wash spray and mist one car panel.
 It’s essential to do only one panel at a time.
 That way, you’ll ensure that the product won’t dry on the paint.